Twitter™ shadow bans

 My second reaction was instrospective.
 Had I been wrong?
 Was I too talkative?
 Was I pushy?
 So, I asked.
 I tweeted in private to people using the hashtag.
 I asked them what they thought of my tweets.
 I did not get one negative return.
 All of them said that I contributed to the campaign.
 Actually, since they no longer were seing me, they thought that I had dropped out.
 That I was a quitter.

 My third reaction was anger.
 Wait again, what?
 Some algorithm, somewhere, had judged my content, had pulled me out of a conversation, and I looked bad because of this?
 That's not fair.
 I was a bit relieved when I noticed that Dilbert's creator Scott Adams had also been shadowbanned.
 I guess I wasn't outlandish.

 Finally, I was curious.
 So, I began experimenting with the network.
 I opened and closed my account.
 I opened another one.
 I created apps on the developer site.
 I deleted my tweets.
 In the end, I discovered this about my shadow bans.
 First, they last about 24 hours.
 After that, my account becomes visible again to the Twitter™ community.
 Second, the behavior that seems to trigger the most rapid shadowban is the use of the same hashtag in a short time span.
 Tagging the same user in many ways (location, handle, hashtag) also seems to do the trick.
 Finally, opening a new account doesn't really help because the "organic growth" algorithm seems very restrictive at the beginning.

-❌ next to my name and the hashtag #qfd (Quality Filter Discrimination).
+This is my experience with Twitter™.
 It's not much, but if it helps anybody, then this has not been written in vain.